Did You Choose This Life?

 In projecting a reason onto the suffering, we justify it, and when we justify it, we enable it.

 The human mind is programmed to search for meaning, and some people are more predisposed to it than others.
-Certain personality types, typically more right-brained people, or those with cognitive issues due to trauma, are more likely to engage in magical thinking.
+Certain personality types, typically more right-brained people or those with a cognitive issues due to a history of trauma or mental illness are more likely to engage in magical thinking.

 It’s hard for us to accept that something terrible has no greater meaning or purpose, that it’s just a random accident or cause and effect.